CaraMcAvinchey/the-puzzle-exchange/README.md

       2. The user can easily scroll to the bottom of the page and find the contact information for queries or link to social media.

 ## Manual Testing
-- You can view manual testing of the webiste [here](https://docs.google.com/spreadsheets/d/16XqjGOfWqQrNFe5B4ZjzjadKg1do8L6vFcukGPGYe8c/edit?usp=sharing)
+- You can view manual testing of the website [here](https://docs.google.com/spreadsheets/d/16XqjGOfWqQrNFe5B4ZjzjadKg1do8L6vFcukGPGYe8c/edit?usp=sharing)

 ## Accessibility